openstack-archive/senlin/doc/source/developer/node.rst

 profile(s).
 When the cluster scales out, new nodes will use the 'desired' profile referenced by the cluster.
 When existing nodes are added to an existing cluster, the existing nodes may have different profile IDs from the cluster.
-In this case, Senlin will not force an unncecessary profile update to the nodes.
+In this case, Senlin will not force an unnecessary profile update to the nodes.